Disposing of Hazardous Waste

-We supply a ‘Waste Consignment Note’ issued on completion of work, plus documented copies are kept on file for three years in full conformity with Control of Asbestos Regulations 2012.
+We provide a ‘Waste Consignment Note’ issued on completion of work, plus documented copies are held on file for three years in full adherence with Control of Asbestos Regulations 2012.

-Under the Hazardous Waste Regulations 2005, waste consignment notes should be completed either by the producer or the carrier with comprehensive information relating to key data, including:
+Under the Hazardous Waste Regulations 2005, waste consignment notes must be completed either by the producer or the carrier with comprehensive information relating to key data, including:

 - Quantity in Kilograms